-Like many community colleges, KCC has experienced steady declines in both student credit hours and head count in recent years.
+Like many community colleges, KCC had experienced steady declines in both student credit hours and head count in recent years.
 In fact, as of Fall 2017, the college was down approximately 40% in overall enrollment from its high seven years earlier.
-While certainly many factors have contributed to this decline, it was apparent when I assumed leadership of the Humanities and Social Sciences Division that our existing schedule of class offerings needed to be seriously rethought.
+While certainly many factors contributed to this decline, it was apparent when I assumed leadership of the Humanities and Social Sciences Division that our existing schedule of class offerings needed to be seriously rethought.
 Indeed, like many schools that use a “roll-over” approach to schedule development, minor adjustments had been made from semester to semester based on enrollment and faculty preferences.
 But no serious attempt had been made to systematically revise the schedule in over ten years.
 Further, the template and scheduling rules employed by divisions college-wide had not been revisited in more than two decades.

 The result were semester schedules that not only lacked a coherent rationale, but were riddled with conflicts and inconsistencies that made it difficult for students to find classes that met their needs.
 Indeed, feedback on the Noel Levitz Student Satisfaction Inventory (SSI) routinely indicated that “Classes are scheduled at times that are convenient for me” to be one of our top challenges.
 Further, faculty in several disciplines were in serious danger of not making load due to insufficient enrollments–with the college considering options including Reductions in Force.